-Have you ever gotten into an argument with your partner, and after you cooled down, you can’t even remember how it was sparked?
+Have you ever gotten into an argument with your partner, and after you cooled down, you can’t even remember how it started?

 Everyone has a unique perspective, so we’re bound to disagree sometimes.
 However, if disagreements become fights that harm the relationship, our remarks made while upset can fuel future hurt.
 When it comes to love and marriage, there are a few sacred rules of engagement.
 If you honor these, you’re halfway to a great relationship.
 If not, breaking these guidelines will divide you, rewound your partner, and diminish your love.

 Instead, what you need to be fighting for is love.
 Fight each day to be more loving than the last.
 Battle the inner tendencies to lash out carelessly; resist the human propensity to prove you’re right.
 Love is worth fighting for.
 Nothing is worth destroying the love between two people.

 When we take our vows, we say “for better or for worse.”
 So, don’t go throwing around divorce when a situation goes awry or when you feel hurt and angry with your partner.
 By threatening divorce, it creates a tremendous lack of safety in a marriage.
 It’s a form of mental and emotional blackmail, even if you don’t mean it.
 Agree with one another to avoid such threats.
 And if your fights are out of hand and frequent, get professional help.
 If you’re unhappy, remember happiness is an inside job and your responsibility, not your partner’s!